MattColemann72/Fantasy_Football_App/README.md

-# Fantasy_Football_App
+# Football Team App
-This is the readme.md file for my Fantasy Football webApp.
+This is the readme.md file for my Fantasy Football Team webApp.

-CRUD App.

 The requirements of the project are as follows: